God’s Love for You & God’s Love for Me

 Bible study on God’s love answers the question “Does God love me?”

 Do you ever ask, “Does God love me?” or “Does God love us?”

-(Note: This free online Bible study is adapted from the biblically-based book Who Do You Think You Are?)
+(Note: This free online Bible study on “God’s love for me” is adapted from the Bible-based book Who Do You Think You Are?)

-When counseling with people suffering from anxiety or depression, I often take them to one of my favorite passages in the Bible: “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).
-I love this verse because it says why we can cast our anxiety on God—because he loves us.
+When counseling people suffering from anxiety or depression, I often hear them ask, “Does God love me?”
+I frequently take them to one of my favorite passages in the Bible: “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).
+I love this verse because it says why we can cast our anxiety on God — because he loves us.
 Imagine that!
 God, the creator of everything that exists, actually loves you and me.

 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen.
 (Ephesians 3:16-21)

 The Ephesians did not fully grasp God’s love for us.
 If this is true of you too, prayerfully study the following Scriptures on God’s love for you.
 As you read, ask God to help you believe and accept the wonders of his mighty love for us.

 Accept God’s love for us and the new life Jesus offers